ben-mays/file-server/README.md

 Ghost protocol server built using http-kit and Google's leveldb (thanks to Factual for vending bindings).

+The server has only two routes:

+ * `PUT /file/:id` -- requires `Content-Range` header, optional headers are `File-Password`, `Content-Type`
+ * `GET /file/:id` -- optional `File-Password`

 The server accepts PUT requests at the route `/file/:id` with the header `Content-Range`. `File-Password` and `Content-Type` headers are optional.
 When the server receives a GET request, the file is returned iff the file exists and has never been accessed.
 Once a file is requested, the backing file is deleted but a metadata record remains.
 On any subsequent GET requests, a 410 response code is given to the client.

-Simple password authorization is provided via a HTTP header "file-password" on both upload and retrieval.
+Simple password authorization is provided via a HTTP header `file-password` on both upload and retrieval.
 Incorrect passwords will return 404s.

-Some caveats:

-* Re-sending a chunk with a known starting byte will simply no-op and respond with 200.
-(This is kind of like retryable uploads, as the server doesn't re-process chunks.
-A separate API could be vended to give the client the chunk ranges missing.)
-* Reuploading files after retrieval is not supported and will return a 400 response.
-* Individual chunk upload requests can change the chunk range, so long as the chunk ranges do not overlap and the content-range header is accurate.
-* Passing incorrect chunk ranges will lead to data corruption.
-* A client _can_ read a file at anytime during the upload, causing the existing chunks to be deleted and the file to become inaccessible.
+The API has some limitations, see [improvements and limitations](https://github.com/ben-mays/file-server#improvements_/_limitations).

 ## Development / Architecture